-Game of Thrones Season 8, Episode 4 Recap: Deaths, Breakups & More
+‘Game Of Thrones’ Season 8, Episode 4 Recap: Deaths, Breakups & More

 Game of Thrones Season 8, Episode 4 aired on Sunday night, and what an episode it was.

-According to TVLine, while there may have been much less action than the show before, there were a lot of big moments for Game of Thrones fans to enjoy.
+According to TVLine, while there may have been much less action than the episode before, there were a lot of big moments for Game of Thrones fans to enjoy.

 The episode started off with the survivors of the Battle Of Winterfell saying goodbye to their fallen brothers and sisters.
 Dany is seen kissing Jorah goodbye, while Sansa says her final farewell to Theon.
 The dead are lit on fire, and the survivors head into the castle for dinner.